 Editor's Note: This review has been removed from our side-by-side comparison because it no longer ranks as a top 10 product.
 The original review is below, but check out our current top 10 about Wireless Earbuds here.

 The Bluetooth Tags from Outdoor Technology offer great sound and fit solidly into your ears.
 They have optional plastic hooks that wrap around your ear.
 You may not even need the extra hooks as they are so lightweight, and fit so snuggly, that it takes extremely vigorous activity to pull them loose.
 The sound is clear and immediately impressive.
-For these reasons, and others, we have named the Outdoor Tech Bluetooth wireless earbuds the Top Ten Reviews Bronze Award winner.

 Via the Bluetooth wireless signal, you can navigate your music library on your phone or other playback device.
 The sound may not be quite as clear as a really good set of wired earbuds, but the OT Bluetooth Tags are likely to impress you.

 As with any Bluetooth-powered audio device, you only get unidirectional audio signals from the source, but unless you are an audiophile, or a sound engineer, you probably won't notice.
 Bass and high tones sound good when you have them set at high volumes.